tugraskan/SWIFT/doc/VS.md

 - In the same (!) terminal run the command `devenv`.
 This will start Visual Studio with the proper compiler settings.

-### Cloning the SWAT+ repository from GitHub
+### Cloning the SWIFT repository from GitHub

-Clone the SWAT+ repository from GitHub ...
+Clone the SWIFT repository from GitHub ...